- How to use Complexity Explorer (video)

 5 Is there any cost?

 All materials on this website are freely available to anyone.
 However, certain course sessions may only be accessible for a tuition fee.
-Once the session is closed, the materials (videos and quizzes) will be free.
+Once the session is closed, the materials (videos and quizzes, but not exams) will be free.

 6 Do I need to register?

 You will be able to access most of the materials without registering for an account.
-You will need to register for an account in order to enroll in online courses, to participate in forums on the site, and to receive email updates about the site and about online courses offered through the site.
+You will need to register for an account in order to enroll in online courses and tutorials, to participate in forums on the site, and to receive email updates about the site and about online courses offered through the site.
 Registration is easy and free!

 7 How is this project funded?